 To prevent damage to boiler from condensate backup, ensure condensate drain line is unobstructed and not located in an area prone to freezing.
-If drain line becomes obstructed or freezes, condensate will leak from the vent, potentially resulting in property damage.

 Boiler condensate is corrosive.
 Route condensate drain line in a manner such that any condensate leakage will not cause property damage.